Scalr/terraform-provider-scalr/docs/resources/scalr_provider_configuration_default.md

 * `provider_configuration_id` - (Required) ID of the provider configuration, in the format `pcfg-<RANDOM STRING>`.

 Note:
-Provider configuration should be in list of environment identifiers that the provider configuration is shared to.
+To make the provider configuration default, it must be shared with the specified environment.
+See the definition of the resource [`scalr_provider_configuration`](scalr_provider_configuration.md) and attribute `environments` to learn more.
 ## Attribute Reference

 All arguments plus: